azuletto/taylor-series-algorithm/README.md

 ## **Project Overview**

-This project implements a Python program to compute the exponential function \( e^x \) using its **Taylor Series Expansion**.
+This project implements a Python program to compute the exponential function \( $e^x \) using its **Taylor Series Expansion**.
 The program also incorporates optimizations to handle negative values of \( x \), prevent factorial overflow, and determine a stopping criterion for series convergence.

 ---